PeculiarVentures/GammaCV/app/sources/docs/get_started.md

 // load image from URL or base64 string and store a result in input tensor gm.imageTensorFromURL(imgURL, 'uint8', [400, 400, 4], true).then((input) => {
-  // use the image tensor as the input for the in sobelOperator operation
+  // use the image tensor as the input for the sobelOperator operation
   // operations return a compiled operation instance const operation = gm.sobelOperator(input);